Academic Certificate Programs - UTDPP1001

 Closing a Certificate Program

-In accordance with university procedures to be in compliance with the SACS Commission on Colleges Substantive Change Policy, a certificate program may not be closed until UT Dallas has received prior SACS approval of a teach-out plan.
+In accordance with the University and SACSCOC Substantive Change policies, a certificate program may not be closed until UT Dallas has received prior SACSCOC approval of a teach-out plan.
 The dean of the school must submit to the Provost's Office a memo that includes a teach-out plan.
 The Provost's Office will submit the request to the SACS Commission on Colleges.

 - Issued: 2007-02-14